+Semester Ι

+Course Code MAT101

+Course Title Calculus and Matrices

+Type of course Theory

+L T P 5: 1:0

+Credits 6

-Course Code MAT101 GENERALENGLISH-I Course Title Calculus and Matrices Un Type of course Theory it-I LTP 510 Credits 6 Hy Course prerequisite 10+2 with Mathematics as core subject per Course The aim of the subject is to introduce calculus.
-Students will be bol Objective (CO) familiarized to the concepts and applications of limits, derivatives, ic integrals and Matrices. fun Course outcome By the end of the course, students will be able to: ctio CO1 Locate the x and y intercepts, any undefined points, and any ns, asymptotes. hig CO2 Apply the concept of derivative to completely analyze graph of her a function. ord CO3 Solve Taylor's series, Maclaurin's series er CO4 Understand the concept of diagonal, normal for of matrices and der applications of matrices in other fields ivat ives, Leibnitz rule and its applications, concavity and inflection points, asymptotes, curve tracing in Cartesian coordinates, tracing in polar coordinates of standard curves, Indeterminate forms.
+Course prerequisite 10+2 with Mathematics as core subject

+Course Objective (CO) The aim of the subject is to 1.
+Introduce calculus Students will be familiarized to the concepts and applications of limits, derivatives, integrals and Matrices.
+2. Introduce the hyperbolic function derivatives

+Imits, derivatives, integrals and Matrices.
+2. Introduce the hyperbolic function, derivatives.
+Course outcomes By the end of the course, students will be able to: CO1 Locate the x and y intercepts, any undefined points, and any asym CO2 Apply the concept of derivative to completely analyze graph of a to CO3 Solve Taylor's series, Maclaurin's series CO4 Understand the concept of diagonal, normal for of matrices and matrices in other fields

+Hyperbolic functions, higher order derivatives, Leibnitz rule and its applications, concavity and inflection points, asymptotes, curve tracing in Cartesian coordinates, tracing in polar coordinates of standard curves, Indeterminate forms.

-Reduction formulae, derivations and illustrations of reduction formulae of the type $\int \sin nx dx$, $\int \cos nx dx$, $\int \tan nx dx$, $\int \sec nx dx$, $\int (\log x)n dx$, $\int \sin(nx) \sin(mx) dx$, parametric equations, parameterizing a curve, arc length, arc length of parametric curves, area of surface of revolution.
+Reduction formulae, derivations and illustrations of reduction formulae of the type $\int \sin nx dx$ , $\int \cos nx dx$ , $\int \tan nx dx$ , $\int \sec nx dx$ , $\int (\log x)n dx$ , $\int \sin(nx)\sin(mx) dx$ , parametric equations, parameterizing a curve, arc length, arc length of parametric curves, area of surface of revolution.
+Unit-III